 Scaling-In the RDS Service Deployment

-Now what interesting is that while there is a ‘Scale Out’ button, you will find that there is no ‘Scale In’ button that exist in VMM!
+Now, what interesting is that while there is a ‘Scale-Out’ button, you will find that there is no ‘Scale In’ button that exists in VMM!

-If you do want to ‘Scale In’ a tier in VMM, the way in which you Scale In a tier happens by right-click the tier and choosing to ‘Delete’ the tier literally.
+If you do want to ‘Scale In’ a tier in VMM, the way in which you Scale In a tier happens by right-clicking the tier and choosing to ‘Delete’ the tier literally.

-If you read all three posts of this blog series or simply flipped though, I hope that this has been helpful in your pursuit to VMM service deployment!
+If you read all three posts of this blog series or simply flipped through, I hope that this has been helpful in your pursuit of VMM service deployment!

 Thanks for reading!
 Until then… enjoy your day…